elastickent/cross_cluster_stack/README.md

 # Summary

 A demo system consisting of two one-node Elasticsearch clusters, Kibana and two Metricbeats.
-They are also built with docker-compose and configured for cross-cluster search.
+They are built using docker-compose and configured for cross-cluster search and multi-cluster monitoring.

 ## Install certificates